Starters, Salads, Soups/ Salads

 Wakame Salad

-Algae also contain Fucoidan, a sulfated polysaccharide present in most species of brown seaweed such as wakame, kombu, hijiki, Mizuki, Irish moss, arame, dulse, nori, and bladderwrack.
-An alternate form of fucoidan can also be found in the sea cucumber.
-Experiments done on human colon cancer cells have shown fucoidan’s capacity to induce cancerous cells’ selective apoptosis (cell suicide).
-This is one reason why Okinawans in Japan have survived the nuclear crisis and were able to recover from cancer.
+One of the most remarkable compounds found in seaweed is Fucoidan, a sulfated polysaccharide present in various brown seaweeds, including wakame, kombu, hijiki, Mizuki, Irish moss, arame, dulse, nori, and bladderwrack.
+It is also found in sea cucumbers.
+Research on human colon cancer cells has demonstrated fucoidan’s ability to induce selective apoptosis (cell death) in cancerous cells.
+This could explain why the Okinawans of Japan, known for their longevity, showed resilience against cancer and were able to recover from nuclear exposure.

 Wakame Salad